2025–26 All-Ireland Intermediate Club Football Championship

 The 2025–26 All-Ireland Intermediate Club Football Championship was the 22nd staging of the All-Ireland Intermediate Club Football Championship since its establishment by the Gaelic Athletic Association for the 2003–04 season.
-The championship is scheduled to run from November 2024 to January 2026.
+The championship is scheduled to run from 1 November 2024 to 11 January 2026.

+The All-Ireland final was played at Croke Park in Dublin on 11 January 2026, between An Ghaeltacht of Kerry and Glenullin of Derry, in what was a first championship meeting between the teams.
+An Ghaeltacht won the match by 0–12 to 0–06.

+Glenullin's Ryan McNicholl was the championship's top scorer with 6–12.

 Connacht Intermediate Club Football Championship

 The draw for the Connacht Club Championship took place on 18 December 2024.

 Leinster Intermediate Club Football Championship

 Details about the Leinster Club Championship draw.

 Munster Intermediate Club Football Championship

 The draw for the Munster Club Championship took place on 31 July 2025.

 Ulster Intermediate Club Football Championship

 Details about the Ulster Club Championship draw.